-- Always burn pillar candles long enough to create a pool of wax across most of the diameter of the candle.
+Always burn pillar candles long enough to create a pool of wax across most of the diameter of the candle.

-- Keep wicks trimmed, trim to ¼ inch at the start of each burn.
+Keep wicks trimmed, trim to ¼ inch at the start of each burn.

-- Keep lit candle out of drafts.
+Keep lit candles out of drafts.

-- After extinguishing the candle, make sure the wick does not curl over into the melt pool.
+After extinguishing the candle, make sure the wick does not curl over into the melt pool.

 Burning the candle long enough to create a pool of wax across most of the diameter of the candle will prevent your candle from forming a canyon in its center.
-This is typically an hour per inch diameter but because we make these candles longer bring, 1 ½ to 2 hours per inch of diameter may be required.
+This is typically an hour per inch of diameter but because we make these candles longer burning, 1 1/2 to 2 hours per inch of diameter may be required.
 Burning your candle this way will also set its memory and each time you light the candle it will ‘remember’ to burn to the rim.
-Burning your candle for too short a time will cause the wick to be burned and burning for too long will cause the melt pool to spill over which can be a fire hazard.
+Burning your candle for too short a time will cause the wick to be buried and burning for too long will cause the melt pool to spill over which can be a fire hazard.